 1930-40s: The trapper hat

-The trapper hat took its inspiration from fur-lined Russian ushanka hats and early-20th century leather aviator caps, designed to protect the wearer against the frosty conditions of Siberian winters and high-altitude flights respectively.
-In the Forties, trendy trapper hats combined elements of both, providing a popular way to keep out the chills.
+The trapper hat took its inspiration from fur-lined Russian ushanka hats and early 20th century leather aviator caps, designed to protect the wearer against the frosty conditions of Siberian winters and high-altitude flights respectively.
+In the 1940s, trendy trapper hats combined elements of both, providing a popular way to keep out the chills.

 1940s-50s: The beret

-This soft, round, flat-crowned hat originally dates back to 19th century France and Spain, but it did come back into fashion big time a few years ago.
+This soft, round, flat-crowned hat originally dates back to 19th century France and Spain, but hit its peak popularity in the mid-20th century and has been a popular choice ever since.
 From the beatniks to iconic actress Lauren Bacall in The Big Sleep, this classic hat has had many fans over the years.
 Made of wool or felt, it’s a cosy and classic style for winter.

 1970s: The floppy hat

-Floppy felt hats were popularised in the Seventies by actresses like Faye Dunaway, Brigitte Bardot and Raquel Welch.
+Floppy felt hats were popularised in the 1970s by actors such as Faye Dunaway, Brigitte Bardot and Raquel Welch.
 Similar to fedoras, but less firm and structured and with much wider brims, they offered more protection from bracing winds.
 The increased availability of synthetic materials during this decade meant milliners could play around with their structure and incorporate a variety of materials, including fake fur, for extra warmth in winter.

 1980s: The bobble hat